 The fundamental purpose of this course is to formalize and extend the mathematics that students learned in the middle grades.
 The critical areas, called units, deepen and extend understanding of linear and exponential relationships by contrasting them with each other and by applying linear models to data that exhibit a linear trend.
 Students engage in methods for analyzing, solving, and using quadratic functions.
 The Standards for Mathematical Practice apply throughout each course and together with the content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that utilizes their ability to make sense of problem situations.

-This is a 2 year course, and passing the Algebra 1 EOC is required for credit.
+\This is a 2 year course, and passing the Algebra 1 EOC is required for graduation, and the EOC assessment makes up 30% of the final grade.